MarcusHoltz/marcusholtz.github.io/_posts/2024-05-21-copy-m3u-playlist-files-to-directory.md

 ### Running on Bash

-Using the bash version of this script as an example, run this Bash script with a command like:
+Using the bash version of this script, run the script with:

 ```
 bash copy-m3u-playlist-files-to-directory.sh name-of-playlist.m3u /home/user/Music/somefiles